The term local SEO is unknown to many small business owners but for some businesses this is all they need to succeed online.

 There is a detail post about logo optimization by Chris Silver Smith on searchengineland but the most important points are outlined below:

-Make sure that your image filename is descriptive.
+Make sure that the image filename is descriptive.
 Instead of using logo.png better use a more meaningful filename like ‘Mayers-dental-surgeons-logo.png’

 ALT text is important for all images but it’s more important for the logo.